junxit/us-congress-bills-115/metadata.md

 - 2017-06-12 — Placed on the Union Calendar, Calendar No. 117.
 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-173.
 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-173.
+- 2017-06-13 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 135.